CNES/resto_client/README.md

 - Python 3.6, 3.7 or 3.8
 - Any Operating System supporting the above versions of Python (Windows, Linux, MacOS, etc.)

-resto_client tests are done on Windows and Linux using the supported python versions.
+**resto_client** tests are done on Windows and Linux using the supported python versions.

 ### Resto_client installation

-The recommended way to intall `resto_client` is to simply use [`pip`](https://pypi.org/project/pip/) which will install the package available from [Python Package Index](https://pypi.org/project/resto_client/) in your python environment:
+The recommended way of installing `resto_client` is to simply use [`pip`](https://pypi.org/project/pip/) which will install the package from the [Python Package Index](https://pypi.org/project/resto_client/) in your python environment:

 ```console
 $ pip install resto_client